 You can find more information about the TN State Court Interpreter Certification Program on the Tennessee State Courts Website.
 You may also contact Judith Kenigson Kristy at email@example.com or Ryan Mouser at the Tennessee Administrative Office of the Courts (TN AOC).

 *Please note that workshop dates may change.
 A minimum of 10 students must be registered and paid in advance for the class to be held.
 If there are fewer registrants, the class will be postponed until more people register or moved to the next scheduled date.
-If the new date is not acceptable for any paid registrant, payment will be refunded.
+If the new date is not acceptable for any paid registrant, payment will be fully refunded.